My blog posts likely contain affiliate links, including for the Amazon Associates program.

 In addition to exploring the wide open spaces, it’s worth making a stop at the Visitor Center (to pay your admission fee and stamp your National Parks passport) and Gift Shop (where you can get some incredible unique Alaska souvenirs).

-In 2021, the Visitor Center was closed (as were most across the country) but if you can go inside, I recommend it: there are exhibits about the history of the park, including geology and the culture of Native Alaskan people who lived in the area.
+Inside, there are exhibits about the history of the park, including geology and the culture of Native Alaskan people who lived in the area.
 In any case, it’s always good to stop and check in with the rangers to learn about wildlife in the park (“are any hiking trails closed due to bears?”) and other info (“when is the next ranger-led hike or sled dog demo?”).

 5. Park HQ & Sled Dog Kennels